top of page

-Back in 2012 I had a nervous breakdown...
+Back in 2014 I had a mental breakdown...

 But how exercise is related to a healthy central nervous systems?

 Exercise has proven to help decrease anxiety and depression as stimulates the nervous system and releases a variety of chemicals in the brain, increasing blood flow and oxygen to the brain, even in those who are older and have been sedentary.
-More blood flow to the brain means that cells have more fuel to operate, supporting the brain’s support network.
+More blood flow to the brain means that cells have more fuel to operate, supporting the brain’s network.

 Having two children with learning disabilities myself, made me realize how movement is an essential component to physical and mental development.
-Paying close attention to the way they move and how they integrate the movement, the dynamic of the body performing daily tasks: sitting, standing, walking, jumping...requires practice and awareness.
+Paying close attention to the way they move and how they integrate their movement, the dynamic of the body performing daily tasks: sitting, standing, walking, jumping...requires practice and awareness.
 It is important to note that not all children with learning disabilities present trunk/core instability.

 A Pilates studio brings the perfect element that enables